josharchibald/General-Assembler/System_Specification.md

 `Operand`, in the form of symbols and values, into machine code.

 Each function must take in the `OpCode` as an integer, and each `Val` as a string.
-Each function must output and integer that fits into the specified bit count for the Code Macro it is used in.
+Each value will be the entire string after the previous Symbol and before the next Symbol or the end of the line **excluding white space**.
+Each function must output a signed integer that fits into the specified bit count for the Code Macro it is used in.
+An `n` bit number should be between `-2^(n-1) - +2^n - 1`.
+Each function has access to a global variable called `pc` for the program counter.

 For example the Code Macro for the instruction `ADD Rd, Rs` might look as
 follows: